Mark Green (New York politician)

 Mark Joseph Green (born March 15, 1945) is an American author, lawyer, and Democratic politician from New York City.
-Green was New York City Consumer Affairs Commissioner from 1990 to 1993 and New York City Public Advocate from 1994 to 2002.
+Green was New York City Consumer Affairs Commissioner from 1990 to 1993 and the first New York City Public Advocate from 1994 to 2002.

 Early life and education

 Green was born to a Jewish family in Brooklyn, New York.
 He lived in Bensonhurst, Brooklyn, until he was three and then moved to Long Island, first to Elmont, New York, and later Great Neck, New York.
 Both his parents were Republicans; his father was a lawyer and residential apartment landlord and his mother a public-school teacher.

 Green graduated from Great Neck South High School in 1963, from Cornell University in 1967 and in 1970 from Harvard Law School, where he was editor-in-chief of the Harvard Civil Rights-Civil Liberties Law Review.
 He has a brother, the prominent realtor Stephen L. Green, founder of SLGreen Realty Corp.